callstack/byorg-ai/docs/src/docs/core/tools.md

   systemPrompt,
 });
 ```

+Tools are a great place to implement embedding for inserts or other RAG functionalities.

 Your tools might attach data from a specific source.
 In case you'd like to inform
 your users about the source of data, you can use `references` from context object.